The Math Alliance: A National Alliance for Doctoral Studies in the Mathematical Sciences

 by the Math Alliance).

-Each year, Dr. Tomforde accompanies 4 to 8 UH undergraduate students to the
+Each year, Dr. Tomforde accompanies a handful of UH undergraduate students to the

 Math Alliance's annual conference.